 Answer: This is not a regional game.
 Grand Valley State is not a Division III member.
 No game against a non-Division III member can ever be a regional game.

 Answer: This is not a regional game.
-Although both teams are in the same administrative region and same Division III football region, Centenary is a second-year provisional member of Division III, not a full member or third- or fourth-year provisional member.
+Although both teams are in the same administrative region and same Division III football region, Brevard is not a full member or third- or fourth-year provisional member.

 Starting in 2012, the limit was increased from 52 to 58 players.
 That list is final 10 minutes before kickoff but can be changed until then.
 A team can field a different roster in each round, if it desires.
 Both the home and road team are limited to suiting up 58 players.
 The team's remaining players cannot be in the team box on the sidelines during the game.